afzalf1/hangman/README.md

 - `src/`: Source code implementing game logic
 - `words.txt`: Word list with difficulty categories
-- `ClassDiagram.pdf`: UML class structure of the system
+- `uml_and_sequence_diagrams.pdf`: UML class structure of the system and sequence diagram of a function
-- `SequenceDiagram.pdf`: Sample object interaction diagram

 ## 🛠 Technologies